 Set in 1914, ‘The Promise’ follows a love triangle between an aspiring medical student, a dance instructor, and a journalist.
 Oscar Isaac and Christian Bale star as Mikael and Chris, who become rivals for the love of Charlotte Le Bon’s Ana.
 While the film focuses on the complications in the romance between these three people, it carries a completely different purpose altogether.
 Under the cover of a love story, it tells a horrific tale of a systematic massacre.
-It terrifies us to think that something like that could happen in real-life, but with other similar examples of genocides in front of us, we wonder if it all really happened.
-Is ‘The Promise’ based on a true story?
+It terrifies us to think that something like that could happen in real life, but with other similar examples of genocides in front of us, we wonder if the events narrated in the movie are true or not.
 Let’s find out.

 ‘The Promise’ is not based on a true story, but it is centered around real events.
 The main plot of the film follows a love triangle, which forms the fictional shell of the story with imaginary characters.
 However, its setting in the Ottoman government and the beginning of the Armenian genocide is all real.